After His tempting by Satan, Jesus returned to the Galil and settled in Capernaum. This was a fulfillment of a prophecy in Isaiah 9:1-2

 We already have a savior, and I believe He is the true one.
 All of His history is spoken about in prophecy - His birthplace, His life, His death.
 However, each of these modern "Christs" has followers - one has over 5,000 of them.
 Have any of these followers even checked these fellows out?
 Have any of their followers even read the Bible?

 Think about it.
 What is the difference between Jesus' day and now?
 The non-Messianic Jews are still waiting for their Messiah to come.
 How do they plan to determine if another one comes?
-How do they tell if they are real?
+How do they tell if he is real?

 There is only one way that I know of.
 Know the Word of God - really well!